Engineering-Research-and-Development/true-connector-basic_data_app_sftp/README.md

 ## Broker interaction <a name="brokerinteraction"></a>

 For broker interaction, example requests are listed below:
-You can choose different multiparts - mixed, form or http-header - this is how will DataApp send request to Execution Core Container.
+You can choose different multiparts - mixed, form or http-header - this is how will DataApp SFTP send request to Execution Core Container.

-Flow is following: dataApp will create request, and send it to Execution Core Container, on dedicated endpoints.
+Flow is following: DataApp SFTP will create request, and send it to Execution Core Container, on dedicated endpoints.
 Those endpoints are configured in property file:

 ```
 application.ecc.broker-register-context=/selfRegistration/register